 It’s extremely critical to get all documentation of medical treatment immediately after your injury and before filing your claim with the Ohio Bureau of Workers’ Compensation (BWC) because it becomes significantly more difficult to get your benefits if your employer retaliates against you by terminating you first.
 The BWC may suspect that you’re filing out of revenge instead of legitimate need, which can unfairly impair your ability to get your benefits.

 Keeping clear notes on all of these behaviors can certainly help your case, but the absolute very first thing you should do after your injury or illness is call me at 1 (877) 614-9524 for a FREE initial consultation.
-With my nearly forty years of experience and knowledge about labor law and employees’ rights while serving the greater Columbus, Ohio area, I will represent you as an ally and an advocate in court to ensure you get the compensation you deserve.
+With over forty years of experience and knowledge about labor law and employees’ rights while serving the greater Columbus, Ohio area, I will represent you as an ally and an advocate in court to ensure you get the compensation you deserve.
 If you’ve been hurt at work and you suspect that your boss is acting unethically and illegally, give me a call today – and I’ll Make Them Pay!®